slimbootloader/documentation/source/developer-guides/configuration.rst

 |SPN| uses platform ID to select the associated configuration data.
 The platform ID can be specified at build time or dynamically detected from GPIO pins at runtime.
 At the beginning of Stage 1B (``GetBoardIdFromGpioPins()``), |SPN| attempts to load GPIO platform ID by tag ``CDATA_PID_GPIO_TAG``.
 If the tag is found, the actual platform ID value is read from the GPIO pins.
 Otherwise, |SPN| uses static platform ID.

-|SPN| supports up to 32 platform IDs with 16 allocated for static IDs and 16 for dynamic IDs.
+|SPN| supports up to 32 platform IDs.
+Note that Platform ID **0** served to carry the default CFGDATA values defined in the CfgDataDef.dsc file.
+So it cannot be used for a real board.
+So technically, SBL can support upto 31 boards.

-.. note:: Platform ID **0** is reserved value so cannot be used for real board.
+.. note:: In addition to board specific delta files, a DLT file that overrides configuration parameters for all boards (board id 0) is also supported.
+If platform ID needs to be configurable without source, DLT file for board ID 0 is required.
+This is useful when common board settings are to be changed without changing the platform configuration DSC file.

 Platform Configuration Files